 Shopify currently supports the following Amazon categories:

-Go to Amazon Services and click on Start Selling.
-Enter your name and email address, and then choose a password.
+Go to Amazon Services and click on “Sign Up.”
+Enter your name and email address, then choose a password.

 Complete the account setup by providing Amazon with your business name and address, phone number, credit card and bank account information, and your Taxpayer Identification Number.

-After you’ve created a Professional Seller account and completed the account setup, you’ll have to activate the Amazon sales channel in Shopify.
+After you create a Seller account and complete the account setup, you have to activate the Amazon sales channel in Shopify.

 If you’re selling your own branded product, you’ll need to fill in all the details for the Amazon listing.

-If, on the other hand, you’re selling a product made by another brand, you can use the search function to see if the product is already listed on Amazon and then select it to copy all the details required for creating the listing.
+On the other hand, if you’re selling a product made by another brand, you can use the search function to see if it’s already listed on Amazon, then select it to copy all the details required to create the listing.

-Once you’ve filled in all the details for your listing, click on Publish.
+Once you’ve filled in the details for your listing, click “Publish.”

 If you have existing Amazon listings, you can claim those to connect them with your Shopify store.